irmb/virtualfluids/README.md

 ## Getting Start
 ### Suported Platforms
-VirtualFluids has been used n a variety of platforms:
+VirtualFluids has been used on a variety of platforms:
  - Linux
  - Mac OS X
  - Windows